Midlife in the United States (MIDUS): Psychological Experiences Follow-Up Study, 1998 (ICPSR 2911)

-Principal Investigator(s): Wethington, Elaine, Cornell University.
-Department of Human Development and Department of Sociology; Kessler, Ronald C., Harvard Medical School.
-Department of Health Care Policy; Brim, Orville G., John D. and Catherine T. MacArthur Foundation.
+Elaine Wethington, Cornell University.
+Department of Human Development and Department of Sociology; Ronald C. Kessler, Harvard Medical School.
+Department of Health Care Policy; Orville G. Brim, John D. and Catherine T. MacArthur Foundation.
 Research Network on Successful Midlife Development

 CreatedThis data collection may not be used for any purpose other than statistical reporting and analysis.
 Use of these data to learn the identity of any person or establishment is prohibited.
 To protect respondent privacy, the data for Part 2 are restricted from general dissemination.
 To obtain this file, researchers must agree to the terms and conditions of a Restricted Data Use Agreement in accordance with existing ICPSR servicing policies.

 The sample for this data collection was drawn from the original NATIONAL SURVEY OF MIDLIFE DEVELOPMENT IN THE UNITED STATES (MIDUS), 1995-1996 (ICPSR 2760).
-The data in this collection can be linked to ICPSR 2760 using the variable CASEID.
+This collection cannot be linked to the other datasets in the MIDUS series at this time due to inconsistencies with the ID variable.

 The principal investigators strongly recommend that users code, alter, mask, or paraphrase the narrative data from Part 2 for publication (these data are restricted from general dissemination).
 Many participants described unique events that might inadvertently identify them, if published.